DataONEorg/sem-prov-design/docs/PROV-capture/Run-manager-API.rst

 .. _UseCases: https://github.com/DataONEorg/sem-prov-design/tree/master/docs/use-cases/provenance

-This document summarizes the session “Provenance Capture in R” at Open Science Codefest, a Community Dynamics working group meeting, and other DataONE Semantics and Provenance Working Group discussions.
+This document summarizes the session “Provenance Capture in R” at Open Science Codefest, a Community Dynamics working group meeting, and other DataONE Semantics and Provenance Working Group discussions and describes the design of a proposed run manager that will be implemented in Matlab and in R.

 A way to capture provenance as conveniently for the scientist as possible is through a run manager.
 A run manager can capture provenance while a script is running, requiring very little extra code from the scientist.